jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/johannes-kepler-university-linz.md

 Austrian research organisation law: Federal law concerning general research in accordance with article 89 of the GDPR and research organisation (latest edition of Federal Law Gazette I No. 31/2018).

 Research data: Data resulting from scientific research, experiments, measurements, simulations, surveys or interviews.
-They include structured mass data as well as unstructured data in a wide range of formats and contents, including process data such as processing steps, algorithms and programs developed during a research project.
-This is all information required to support or validate the history, outcome, observations and findings of research activities (e.g. raw data, processed data, released data, published data).
+They include structured mass data as well as unstructured data in a wide range of formats and contents, including process data such as processing steps, algorithms and programs developed during a research project.4 This is all information required to support or validate the history, outcome, observations and findings of research activities (e.g. raw data, processed data, released data, published data).

-Research data management: Process covering the entire life cycle of research data, in particular the planning, acquisition, collection, publication, documentation, provision and storage and archiving of research data.
-Advice and information for researchers in connection with research data management and the preparation of data management plans is provided by staff of the JKU University Library.
+Research data management: Process covering the entire life cycle of research data, in particular the planning, acquisition, collection, publication, documentation, provision and storage and archiving of research data.5 Advice and information for researchers in connection with research data management and the preparation of data management plans is provided by staff of the JKU University Library.

 Research documentation (FoDok): Database that stores metadata relating to research performed by JKU employees.

 Open licence: According to article 24 paragraph 1 of Austrian copyright law, the author of a copyrighted work may allow other (natural or legal) persons in the form of a work use licence to use the work for one-off, or all types of exploitation, reserved for the author.
 Furthermore, the author can also grant others an exclusive (absolute) right to use the work.
 The transfer of these rights takes place in the form of licenses within the framework of copyright contracts.6 Open licenses (open content) generally allow free or open use, distribution, reproduction and processing of the data as long as the author is named;7 in research, the Creative Commons core licenses (CC BY and CC0) are often used.

-atent law: Patent law 1970, Federal Law Gazette I No. 37
+Austrian patent law: Patent law 1970, Federal Law Gazette I No. 37/2018.

 Personal data: According to Article 4 No. 1 of the GDPR, personal data is all information relating to an identified or identifiable natural person; an identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier, or one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of the natural person.